live-codes/livecodes/docs/docs/features/ai.md

 # AI Code Assistant 🪄

-LiveCodes supports AI-powered code completion, totally for **free** and no account required, using [Codeium](https://codeium.com/), the ultrafast Copilot alternative.
+LiveCodes supports AI-powered code completion, totally for **free** with **no account required**, using [Codeium](https://codeium.com/), the ultrafast Copilot alternative.
+This can be easily enabled from the UI (as easy as [flipping a switch](#ui)!)

-The large generative machine learning model is capable of understanding the context of your code and comments in order to generate suggestions on what you might want to type next.
+The large generative machine learning model is capable of understanding the context of your code and comments (across the [3 code editors](./projects#markup-editor)) in order to generate suggestions on what you might want to type next.

 It has a wide range of language support, and it works everywhere (in the [standalone app](../getting-started.md#standalone-app), [embedded playgrounds](./embeds.md) and [self-hosted](./self-hosting.md) apps).

+Currently, only [Monaco editor](./editor-settings.md#code-editor) is supported.
+Wider editor support is planned.

 ## Examples: